jonasoesch/p9/paper.md

 ## Perception-oriented classification

-Based on these insights, we believe that the taxonomies described in section (>>Transitions) don't adequately address the problem of reducing the transition cost.
-That is because they don't treat transitions as comparison of targets (>>Comparison) and they don't consider how these targets need to be compared in working memory (>>Cognitive Load Theory).
+Based on these insights, we believe that the taxonomies described in [section @sec:transitions] don't adequately address the problem of reducing the transition cost.
+That is because they don't treat transitions as comparison of targets ([see section @sec:comparison]) and they don't consider how these targets need to be compared in working memory ([see section @sec:cognitive-load]).
 From the three approaches, we consider Hullman et al.'s classification the most promising because they have successfully linked it to  *transition cost*.
 The weakness of their model is that it is not linked to a larger theoretical framework.
 We will aim at this in this chapter by first introducing a theoretical framework based on cognitive load theory.
 We will call this a *perception-oriented classification*.
 We will then use a similar method as Hullman et al. to infer several transition types from existing narrative visualizations.